Magnus Barefoot: First Irish Sea campaign

 Magnus sought to re-establish Norwegian influence around the Irish Sea.
 He attempted to install vassal king Ingemund in the Southern Isles in 1097, but the latter was killed in a revolt.
-It is unclear what Magnus' ultimate ambitions were, and the significance of his campaign has been downplayed by modern English historians.
+It is unclear what Magnus's ultimate ambitions were, and the significance of his campaign has been downplayed by modern English historians.
 English chronicler William of Malmesbury believed that Magnus sought to capture the throne from William II of England (in common with the ambitions of his grandfather, Harald Hardrada).
 Historians have speculated that he wanted to establish an empire which included Scotland and Ireland, although most modern Norwegian and Scottish historians believe his chief aim was simply to control the Norse communities around the Irish Sea.
 While he may have been influenced by Ingemund's murder, the Orkneyinga saga claims that Magnus was persuaded by a son of an Orkney earl, Haakon Paulsson, who wanted an earldom for himself.
 It is also possible that Magnus wished to provide a realm outside Norway for his eight-year-old son Sigurd, who accompanied him.
 Magnus sailed into the Western Sea in 1098, arriving in Orkney with a large fleet.
 The Chronicles of the Kings of Mann and the Isles claim that he had 160 ships, but English chronicler Orderic Vitalis states that his fleet consisted of 60 ships.
 Based on this, P. A. Munch suggests an initial fleet of 160 ships, of which 100 were from the leidang (public levy) and returned shortly after arrival; the fleet accompanying Magnus southward in the campaigns consisted of 60 royal and baronial ships.
 According to Førsund, the low estimate of 120 men per ship means 8,000 men in the royal and baronial ships and 12,000 from the leidang ships.
 However, many historians believe that ship numbers in old naval campaign accounts are exaggerated.